 Before working with the manufacturers and buying products from them, the two parties must define a clear return policy and both agree with it.
 It is best to steer clear of any supplier who is not clear about their return policy – or you might end up with a lot of inventory you can’t sell.

 Set Up Your Inventory Software

 Wholesalers should invest in a simple inventory software package, which will help you keep track of your products, even if they are in more than one warehouse.
 Furthermore, it also determines the demand and supply relation of your business.

 Since the amount of money involved could be quite large compared to retailing, wholesalers should keep strict control over your finances.

 You need to consider how your business partners are going to pay you.
-If you have a physical location, then cash and card payments might be suitable options.
+Cash and card payments might be suitable options if you have a physical location.
 When getting your wholesale business online, payment options such as card payments, or even credit plans are worth looking into.